poojab2813/Machine-Learning-Based-Renewable-Energy-Sources-Optimization/README.md

   - Enhance the efficiency and resilience of the energy grid through region-specific strategies.

 ---

-These future directions aim to address the dynamic challenges of renewable energy integration, improve grid reliability, and promote sustainable energy practices tailored to diverse conditions and scenarios.

 ## References
 This project is supported by insights from key studies and research in the field of renewable energy integration and machine learning.
 Below are the references: